 - When you rent, it’s not your house.

-- The landlord could serve notice on you before you find a place to buy.
+- The landlord could serve notice before you find a place to buy.

-- You won’t be able to port your mortgage.
+- You may not be able to port your mortgage.

 Let’s take a look at each of these disadvantages in more detail.